dfmoralesb/MPE_tutorials/tutorials/CAPTUS.md

 	The whole process will take a couple of minutes

-* The output directory `04_alignments` will have many other directories where all the alignments will be located.
+* The output directory `04_alignments` will contain many other directories, in which all the alignments are located.
 It will also contain the report and log files.

 		cd  04_alignments